CrazyScamp/Finding-Unknown-Sources-Quest/README.md

 ---
 Look to left-hand menu in the apps library for a specific "Unknown Sources" icon (folder with a question mark).

+This video demonstrates where to find the Unknown Sources folder in the new UI: